Anti-Tech Revolution: Chapter 3: How to Transform a Society: Errors to Avoid

 In order to support these postulates and rules, this chapter analyzes various historical figures, revolutions, and radical movements, including the Russian Revolution, French Revolution, Chinese Communist Revolution, and Irish Nationalist Movement.

 Chapter 4: Strategic Guidelines for an Anti-Tech Movement

 The fourth chapter of this book presents 30 guidelines for anti-tech revolutionaries to follow.
 The author recommends anti-tech revolutionaries to study the works of Leon Trotsky, Saul Alinsky, Philip Selznick, and Neil Smelser.

+Reception

+The French anti-tech movement known as "Anti-Tech Resistance" takes inspiration from Kaczynski, including from his book Anti-Tech Revolution, and later renaming themselves after the book,.